cs3b/ai-ruby-agent-sdk/docs-dev/project/current/v.0.2.0/docs/unified-workflow-guide.md

 5.  **Final Release Actions**: Tagging, publishing, etc. (as per `guides/ship-release.md`).

 *(Note: Specification from PRD/FRD will involve similar steps but use different `lets-spec-*` commands, likely leading to Feature or Major releases.)*
+*(Note: Emergent items identified during a release can be placed in an internal `backlog/` subdirectory (e.g., `current/v.X.Y.Z/backlog/`).
+Instruct the agent to run the `lets-spec-from-release-backlog` command to process these items into structured tasks within the *same* release's `tasks/` directory.
+This command defaults to the current release but can target others if specified.)*

 **General Commands Used Across Phases:**
 - **Documentation Generation:** `generate-adr`, `generate-api-docs`, etc. (Use as needed).